Riqueck/Elo-Design-Challenge/README.md

-# Elo-Design-Challenge
-Creating a Neck Mechanism
+# STL Files for 3D Printing